MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetfactorycircuitformatrequestforproperty.md

 ## -description

-The **AcxTargetFactoryCircuitFormatRequestForProperty** function, given an ACXTARGETFACTORYCIRCUIT object, dispatches an ACX request using a WDFREQUEST framework request object.
+The **AcxTargetFactoryCircuitFormatRequestForProperty** formats a WDFREQUEST as an ACX property request to be used on specified circuit factory target.

 ## -parameters

 ### -param TargetFactoryCircuit

-A pointer to a location of an existing ACXTARGETFACTORYCIRCUIT Object.
+An existing ACXTARGETFACTORYCIRCUIT Object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request

-A pointer to a location that receives a handle to a WDFREQUEST framework request object described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects).
+A WDFREQUEST handle described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects).
 For general information about WDF requests, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects).

 ### -param Params

-An initialized [ACX_REQUEST_PARAMETERS](/windows-hardware/drivers/ddi/acxrequest/ns-acxrequest-acx_request_parameters.md) structure that is used to store request parameter information.
+An initialized [ACX_REQUEST_PARAMETERS](/windows-hardware/drivers/ddi/acxrequest/ns-acxrequest-acx_request_parameters.md) structure that is used to store property request parameter information.

 ## -returns

 Returns `STATUS_SUCCESS` if the call was successful.
 Otherwise, it returns an appropriate error code.
 For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

 ## -remarks

+A WDFREQUEST is a driver created I/O requests.
+Framework-based drivers process each I/O request by calling framework request object methods.
+For more information, see [Framework Request Objects](/windows-hardware/drivers/wdf/framework-request-objects).

 ### Example